Albert Cedric Gordon1

 Mathilda Ebenhack

-Mathilda Amelia Ebenhack was born on 5 August 1893 in Cincinnati, Hamilton Co., Ohio.1 She was the daughter of John Ebenhack and Emma Walz.1 Mathilda Amelia Ebenhack married Andrew Felix Danenhauer, son of Andrew Danenhauer and Jeanette Frye, on 11 March 1916 in Cincinnati.1 Mathilda Amelia Ebenhack was a personal secretary to a number of executives in the machine tool business in Cincinnati.2 She died on 12 May 1989 in Cincinnati at age 95.2 She was buried in Vine Street Hill Cemetery, Cincinnati, Hamilton Co., Ohio.
+Mathilda Amelia Ebenhack was born on 5 August 1893 in Cincinnati, Hamilton County, Ohio.1 She was the daughter of John Ebenhack and Emma Walz.1 Mathilda Amelia Ebenhack married Andrew Felix Danenhauer, son of Andrew Danenhauer and Jeanette Frye, on 11 March 1916 in Cincinnati.1 Mathilda Amelia Ebenhack was a personal secretary to a number of executives in the machine tool business in Cincinnati.2 She died on 12 May 1989 in Cincinnati at age 95.2 She was buried in Vine Street Hill Cemetery, Cincinnati, Hamilton County, Ohio.
 Section 21, lot 60.3,2

-Child of Mathilda Amelia Ebenhack and Andrew Felix Danenhauer
+Children of Mathilda Amelia Ebenhack and Andrew Felix Danenhauer

 Citations

 1. [S37] Interview with Joyce (Danenhauer) Gordon (Cincinnati, Ohio), by W. Douglas Gordon, 1990's.
-Personal collection of W. D. Gordon (Rochester Hills, Oakland Co., Michigan).
+Personal collection of W. D. Gordon (Rochester Hills, Oakland County, Michigan).

 2. [S3] Interview with William Douglas Gordon (874 Stag Ridge Rd., Rochester Hills, MI 48309), by Self.
-Personal collection of W. D. Gordon (Rochester Hills, Oakland Co., Michigan).
+Personal collection of W. D. Gordon (Rochester Hills, Oakland County, Michigan).

 3. [S148] Vine Street Hill Cemetery Association, compiler, Vine Street Hill Cemetery Records (Cincinnati, Ohio: Vine Street Hill Cemetery Association).
 Hereinafter cited as Vine Street Cemetery Records.